What is data validation? Why, when, and how to use it

 Data validation is an essential process for ensuring the accuracy and quality of data before it is used or processed.
 By validating data, businesses can avoid costly errors, gain more accurate insights, improve efficiency, and increase data security.

 We have covered the different types of data validation, including data type check, code check, range check, format check, null values check, consistency check, and uniqueness check.
-Additionally, we have discussed the steps involved in performing data validation, such as using a data sample, applying one or more data validation checks, and checking against the schema.
+Additionally, we have discussed the steps involved in ensuring data validity, such as using a data sample, applying one or more data validation checks, and checking against the schema.

 However, data validation is not without its challenges, such as dealing with outdated data, manual errors, time constraints, and a lack of understanding of data management.